-45. Crawdaddy’s- Jensen Beach
+Crawdaddy’s, Jensen Beach

-One of the best places for a fun atmosphere on Florida’s Treasure Coast, Crawdaddy’s delivers good food, drinks, and a really great time at their N’Awlins inspired grill and raw bar.
+One of the best places for a fun atmosphere on Florida’s Treasure Coast, Crawdaddy’s delivers good food, drinks, and a really great time at their N’Awlins-inspired grill and raw bar.
 Crawdaddy’s serves delicious cajun and Creole favorites such as Jambalaya, Crawfish Étouffée, or Cajun Gorgonzola Meatballs.

 If you prefer more American menu items, opt for the Yellowfin Tuna or Crab Cakes.
-Dine-in or outside for lunch or dinner on Crawdaddy’s attractive covered patio, enjoyed best with a tasty Hurricane drink.
+Dine-in or outside for lunch or dinner on Crawdaddy’s attractive covered patio enjoyed best with a tasty Hurricane drink.
 Stay for the live music Thursday (Jammin’ Jensen day throughout town) through Sunday.

-46. Two Friends Patio Restaurant- Key West
+Two Friends Patio Restaurant, Key West

 For your main course, try the snow crab legs platter (with your choice of side dishes) or the Chicken Carbonara for a non-seafood option.
 You’ll love the colorful and festive patio that makes this restaurant such a popular draw in Key West.

-47. Hellas Restaurant & Bakery- Tarpon Springs
+Hellas Restaurant & Bakery, Tarpon Springs

 For your main course, Pastitsio, Pork K-bobs, Mousaka, and an original Greek Salad are excellent choices, or you can sample those and a few other popular Greek items with the Combination Platter.
-Pop in next door to the Hellas Bakery for a loaf of freshly baked bread, a bag of cookies, slice of cake or pie, or baklava products to take home with you.
+Pop next door to the Hellas Bakery for a loaf of freshly baked bread, a bag of cookies, a slice of cake or pie, or baklava products to take home with you.

-48. Banana Boat- Boynton Beach
+Banana Boat, Boynton Beach

 Can’t get there for brunch?
 No biggie.
 Banana Boat’s regular menu is loaded with delicious items like Lobster Nachos, Roasted Beet & Goat Cheese Salad, English-Style Fish & Chips, and Baby Back Ribs.
 Banana Boat has a lively nightlife and early bird menu, too.

-49.The Original Christo’s- Sanford
+The Original Christo’s, Sanford

 The Original Christo’s is a family-friendly eatery in downtown Sanford, Florida, with many menu items.
 It was one of the first places we started frequenting after the pandemic hit due to their outdoor seating options.
-Choose from creative dishes like the Greek Nachos (my fave!), Fresh Baked Pepperoni Bread, or one of the pizzas or burgers that tend to be popular items.
+Choose from creative dishes like Greek Nachos (my fave!), Fresh Baked Pepperoni Bread, or one of the pizzas or burgers that tend to be popular items.

 Your eyes will nearly pop out of your head when you see the glass dessert counters inside the restaurant.
 I’m not exaggerating when I say they are chock full of pies, cakes, dessert bars, brownies, cookies, and cheesecake.
 Christo’s is open for breakfast, lunch, and dinner.

 Nestled on a lakefront in Central Florida is Cherry Pocket Steak & Seafood Shak.
 With a fish-camp feel, this unique restaurant has a banging’ menu with seafood, steaks, salads, tasty appetizers, and even gator.
-And speaking of gators, I’ve seen baby gators swimming around the dock, great for pictures.
+And speaking of gators, I’ve seen baby gators swimming around the dock; they are great for pictures.
 My favorite Cherry Pocket meal is the Seafood Nachos with shrimp and crab.
 Nom!
 The Cajun Stir-Fry is another delicious offering.